-- I will use software according to the provisions of the license agreements. - I will not make unauthorized copies of software under any circumstances.

-- I recognize that Archbishop Bergan Catholic School will not tolerate the use of any illegal software copies on its computers. - I understand that anyone found coping software other than for backup or archival purposes is subject to disciplinary actions. - I understand that anyone found making illegal software copies may be subject to civil and criminal penalties up to \$250,000 per work copied.
+- I will use software according to the provisions of the license agreements. - I will not make unauthorized copies of software under any circumstances. - I recognize that Archbishop Bergan Catholic School will not tolerate the use of any illegal software copies on its computers. - I understand that anyone found coping software other than for backup or archival purposes is subject to disciplinary actions. - I understand that anyone found making illegal software copies may be subject to civil and criminal penalties up to \$250,000 per work copied.

-ARCHBISHOP BERGAN CATHOLIC SCHOOL STUDENT/ FAMILY HANDBOOK VERIFICATION

-I,

-Student Name Grade

-student at Archbishop Bergan Catholic School, her of the school's 2020-2021 Student/ Family Handbook I will be responsible for knowing and following prhandbook.
-I will also take the handbook home for runderstand the procedures and regulations of the sch ok and Activities Handbook.
-I realize that rocedures and regulations outlined in this my parents to read in order that they might
+ARCHBISHOP BERGAN CATHOLIC SCHOOL STUDENT/ FAMILY HANDBOOK VERIFICATION student at Archbishop Bergan Catholic School, hereby acknowledge having received a copy of the school's 2018-2019 Student/ Family Handbook and Activities Handbook.
+I realize that I will be responsible for knowing and following procedures and regulations outlined in this handbook.
+I will also take the handbook home for my parents to read in order that they might understand the procedures and regulations of the school.

+Student Name

+Grade

 Student Signature

-Date

-I have received a copy of the school's 2020-2021 Handbook and understand it is my responsibility taffect my child in school and extracurricular activiti o know the rules and regulations as they
+I have received a copy of the school's 2018-2019 Student/ Family Handbook and Activities Handbook and understand it is my responsibility to know the rules and regulations as they affect my child in school and extracurricular activities.

 Parent Signature

-Date

-I also give my permission for the school to release the organizations identified as non-profit, governmentatis required to sign an agreement stating that they will from Bergan Catholic School. l and local merchants.
-Each organization
+I also give my permission for the school to release the above student's name in a mailing list to organizations identified as non-profit, governmental and local merchants.
+Each organization is required to sign an agreement stating that they will not share or sell any mailing list acquired from Bergan Catholic School.

-Parent Signature
+Parent Signature -

-Date